 What caused the increase in manufacturing imports from LDCs?
 Reductions in trade barriers on the part of countries contributed.
 So too did the shift in LDC development strategies from import substitution to export promotion.
 Perhaps World Bank and IMF pressures on LDCs to export to pay off debts played a part as well.
 Another factor is the population induced increase in the supply of (less-skilled) labour in LDCs: the LDC share of the world labour force increased from 69 per cent in 1965 to 75 per cent in 1990.
-In addition, the education of workers in LDCs increased substantially-in 1960, the mean years of schooling in the LDC workers thus have the basic skills necessary for industrial jobs, and the LDC share of world manufacturing employment grew from 40 per cent to 53 per cent from 1960 to 1986.
+In addition, the education of workers in LDCs increased substantially-in 1960, the mean years of schooling in the LDC world was 2.4 years; in 1986 it was 5.3 years.
+An increasing proportion of LDC workers thus have the basic skills necessary for industrial jobs, and the LDC share of world manufacturing employment grew from 40 per cent to 53 per cent from 1960 to 1986.
 Finally, the diffusion of technology due in part to multinational firms has put advanced countries on roughly similar production frontiers and brought modern production techniques to many LDCs as well.